akostrik/CPP_module_42/README.md

 ### Reinterpret Cast
 * `data_type *var_name = reinterpret_cast <data_type *>(pointer_variable)`
-* converts a pointer into a pointer of another data type
+* converts a pointer into a pointer of another type
-* does not check if the pointer type and data pointed by the pointer is same or not
+* does not check if the pointer type = type of the pointed data
 * doesn’t have any return type

 # Floating-point numbers vs Fixed-point numbers (02)